bikeshaving/crank/website/documents/guides/01-getting-started.md

 title: Getting Started
 ---

+## Try Crank
+The fastest way to try Crank is via the [playground](/playground).

 ## Installation
-Crank is available on [NPM](https://npmjs.org/@bikeshaving/crank) in the ESModule and CommonJS formats.
+The Crank package is available on [NPM](https://npmjs.org/@b9g/crank) in the ESModule and CommonJS formats.
+Crank can be used with JSX or a template tag which does roughly the same thing.

 ```shell
 $ npm install @b9g/crank
 ```

+The Crank package is composed of modules.

 ```jsx
 /** @jsx createElement */